By Matt Mueller | Thompson on Hollywood October 7, 2014 at 12:48PM

 An ambitious, evocative portrayal of love, marriage, empathy and how people manage personal misfortune, Benson's film is actually two separate features: "Him" and "Her."
 As suggested (and without giving too much away), they explore the subtle shifts in perspective between once happily-married Conor (James McAvoy) and Eleanor (Jessica Chastain) as they struggle to cope in the wake of a tragedy, and she chooses to disappear from his life.
 In its early, original form, the screenplay for "Him" ended up on the coveted Black List.
 Chastain became attached before her ascent to stardom, and stayed loyal throughout "Disappearance"'s long, rocky journey to the big screen.
 It was she who pushed Benson to write a second script revealing Eleanor's perspective and explaining her 'disappearance,' which the pair collaborated on while the actress was shooting "The Tree Of Life" in Texas.

-I sat down with Chastain and Benson in Toronto the day after the film's world premiere.
+I sat down with Chastain and Benson after the film's world premiere.
+The "Her"/"Him" version of the film opens in theaters on October 10.

 Matt Mueller: What was the genesis for "The Disappearance Of Eleanor Rigby"?